-The second alternative "providing on-grid electrification for the proposed beneficiaries" is the most feasible in light of the easy availability of hydropower in the country, the positive environmental benefits, and most importantly because this is what the local communities prefer.
-The third alternative of "no-build" is not feasible because electricity is included as a measure of development in a village and therefore is always given high priority in the list of developmental activities for any District Development Plan.
-It is impossible for the government to overlook this demand especially since the country is a major generator of hydropower energy.
+The second alternative "providing improved on-grid electrification for the proposed beneficiaries" is the most feasible in the country, the positive environmental benefits, and most importantly because this is what the local communities prefer.
+The third alternative of "no-build" is not feasible because electricity is included as a measure of development in a village and therefore is always given high priority in the list of developmental activities for any district Development Plan.
 While there will be no environmental cost from this alternative, with increasing population it is expected that the demand for fuel wood will increase each year, putting very heavy pressure on the already dwindling forest resource.